OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 data back to the master.
 * `Parallel job execution` Jobs are executed in parallel as much as possible.
 * `Fault tollerent` In case of failure, the execution of jobs are  continued from where it stopped.
-* `UNIX tool _Make_`  The syntax of Makeflow is similar to UNIX tool "_Make_" that allows one to easily describe the job dependencies.
+* `UNIX tool Make`  The syntax of Makeflow is similar to UNIX tool _Make_ that allows one to easily describe the job dependencies.

 <img src="https://raw.githubusercontent.com/OSGConnect/tutorial-makeflow-quickstart/master/Figs/MWFig.png" width="400px" height="350px" />